What Is Geofencing And How Does It Work?….Location Based Software

 Very Precise & Accurate

-Geofencing is one of the more accurate technology software tools on the market given you can get all the way down to the contours of a building versus having to target a neighborhood or zip code to reach people and define a boundary in which people are leaving the defined area.
+Geofencing is one of the more accurate technology software tools on the market, given you can get all the way down to the contours of a building versus having to target a neighborhood or zip code to reach people and define a boundary in which people are leaving the defined area.

-Most marketing platforms only allow you to drill down to a mile radius at the least and up to an entire city, state or county at most.
-Geofencing allows you to get hyper local by reaching people who go to:
+Most marketing platforms only allow you to drill down to a mile radius at the least and up to an entire city, state, or county at most.
+Geofencing allows you to get hyper-local by reaching people who go to:

 • Particular buildings